An00bRektn/an00brektn.github.io-archive/_posts/2021-09-17-thm-brainstorm-writeup.md

 ![intro](https://an00brektn.github.io/img/Pasted image 20210904173235.png)

 ## Intro
 [Brainstorm](https://tryhackme.com/room/brainstorm) was one of the first buffer overflow boxes I managed to root on a CTF platform after learning the basics.
-It's not hard if you understand the process, but it's a good  I'll start by scanning the machine and find FTP open with anonymous login.
+It's not hard if you understand the process, but it's a good challenge nonetheless.
+I'll start by scanning the machine and find FTP open with anonymous login.
 I'll also find a chatserver running on port 9999, and a copy of that executable in the FTP.
 Then, after doing some offline exploit development, I'll have a working buffer overflow that I can then run against the remote machine to gain Administrator access.

 ## Recon
 As per usual, we always check what ports are open with **nmap**: